Floating-Point Pitfalls¶

 ==to compare floats.
 Use a tolerance or a range. - Long sums accumulate error.
 Use

-double(notfloat) and consider Kahan summation for high-precision sums. - Division by zero is well-defined for floats; it produces infinity or
+double(notfloat) and consider Kahan summation for high-precision sums. - Division by zero does not crash for floats; under IEEE 754 (which all course platforms use) it produces infinity or

 double.
 Usefloatonly with reason. - For timing, use